If you’re hesitant about using social media for business, don’t worry: I was too.

 As with all great business, clients felt special – they were getting services they wanted and special insights, with loyalty rewards in the form of Radio 2 mentions, or in the case of the British Comedy Awards, private jokes that only they, as followers, would be privy too (@Wossy would tweet asking for sound bites that he’d have to mention during the Awards, later announcing on Twitter his choice and who suggested it).
 So not only clever, but great customer service, with high client retention and advocacy potential.

-Quoting Michael, “once you put it like that, it’s obvious”!
+Quoting one of my coaching clients, “Once you put it like that, it’s obvious”!